naelolaiz/fpga-docker/Lattice_iCEcube2/README.md

  iCEcube2 appears to not have an unattended install mode so you must install using the GUI.

- Therefore, to build a docker container for iCEcube2 you'll need to follow a few steps:
+ Therefore, to build a podman container for iCEcube2 you'll need to follow a few steps:

  1) Run the installer with `make`.